UnkindPartition/tasty-golden/README.md

 Status
 ------

-This library is deprecated in favour of [tasty-golden][].
+This library is deprecated in favour of [tasty-golden][]. `tasty-golden` has some additional features, such as test management interface.

-I will continue to provide support for it if requested.
+However, I will continue to provide support for `test-framework-golden` if requested.

 [tasty-golden]: https://github.com/feuerbach/tasty-golden